martinboller/gse/README.md

   - Not tested with separate scanner systems

-All feedback is welcome and the plan is to maintain this one, contrary to the older version using GVM11
+All feedback is welcome and the plan is to maintain this one, contrary to the older version using GVM10

+There's a short companion blog on https://blog.infosecworrier.dk/2020/12/building-your-own-greenbone.html